Oregon Institute of Technology, Klamath Falls

-The Oregon Institute of Technology, Klamath Falls or historically, Oregon Tech, is the largest of the two main campuses that Oregon Tech maintains.
-At this campus, the university provides a total of 32 degree programs in engineering, health technologies, management, communication, psychology and applied sciences with a total of 37 majors.
-In the university's most recent polling, 97% of its graduates are employed or doing graduate studies within 6 months of completing a degree program.
-Oregon Tech has been judged by PayScale to give the best return on investment (ROI) of any college in the state of Oregon, for both in- and out-of-state students.
+The Oregon Institute of Technology, Klamath Falls or historically, Oregon Tech, is a campus in Klamath Falls, Oregon of the Oregon Institute of Technology, a public college in Oregon.
+At this campus, the institution provides 47 degree programs in engineering, health technologies, management, communication, psychology, and applied sciences.

 History

 Oregon Tech was founded as the Oregon Vocational School on July 15, 1947, to train and re-educate returning World War II veterans.
 Under the direction of Winston Purvine, the first classes were held in a deactivated Marine Corps hospital three miles northeast of Klamath Falls.
 The following year, the school's title was changed to the Oregon Technical Institute.
 In the first school year, 1947–1948, veterans constituted 98 percent of student enrollment.
 By 1950, the figure was 75 percent.
 In that year, in response to the Korean War, the school received a contract for training soldiers in welding and warehouse management.
 In 1953, Associate degree programs in Surveying and Structural Engineering Technologies were first accredited by the Engineers Council for Professional Development.
 The campus was transferred to its current location in 1964, followed by another name change to the Oregon Institute of Technology in 1973.

+In 2021, Oregon Tech was officially designated as "Oregon's Polytechnic University" by the Oregon Legislature through the passage of House Bill 2472A.

 Academics

-For the Fall 2015 academic year, the university received about 2,000 freshman applications.
+In 2023, Oregon Tech was approved to offer a doctor of physical therapy program in partnership with OHSU.
+This strategic partnership between Oregon Tech, OHSU, and Sky Lakes Medical Center to promote and accelerate rural health initiatives was Oregon Tech's first doctoral program.

 In 2005, Oregon Tech introduced the first Bachelor of Science degree in Renewable Energy Engineering (REE) offered in North America.
 The new program uses electrical and mechanical engineering fundamentals in conjunction with upper-division coursework in renewable energy and energy systems.
-REE prepares students for careers in the energy sector, especially in relation to renewable energy.
-The Renewable Energy Engineering degree is offered in both Klamath Falls and Wilsonville.
-A Master's degree program is located at the Wilsonville campus.
+The Renewable Energy Engineering degree is offered in both Klamath Falls and Wilsonville with a Master's degree program at the Wilsonville campus.

 Rankings and recognition

-Oregon Tech earned a spot among 650 other four-year baccalaureate colleges in the Forbes 2012 America's Best Colleges list.
-Forbes in 2015 rated Oregon Tech #98 among all West Coast universities and considers it to be "innovative."
-In 2020, U.S. News ranked it #6 in Regional Colleges West, #4 in Best Colleges for Veterans and #12 in Best Value Schools.
+In 2025, Oregon Tech was ranked #11 of 19 in the U.S. News rankings of Best Colleges in Oregon.
+According to Payscale's 2023 rankings, Oregon Tech was the #1 Return on Investment in Oregon and also #1 in Oregon according to ROI rankings by Georgetown University Center on Education and the Workforce in 2022.